“Contingency Plans for the Apocalypse And Other Possible Situations” Review

 RUNTIME – I believe this one is the longest of the short stories in the book but it has a lot to say.
 I’m not entirely sure how the postnatal licensing works but naturally it’s yet another way to keep poor people poor since they can never afford to pay the fees and without it they can’t get jobs or better educations.
 Anyway the main character attempts a race to earn more money to get out of their situation.
 The way things go down was exciting and naturally it doesn’t go as planed.
 I did like how it worked out though.

-See the StoryGraph page for “Contingency Plans for the Apocalypse And Other Possible Situations” for warnings and more reviews.
+Warnings and additional reviews are available on the StoryGraph page for “Contingency Plans for the Apocalypse And Other Possible Situations”.

 2023 in Review